Never Say Never Again: Filming

-Filming for Never Say Never Again began on 27 September 1982 on the French Riviera for two months before moving to Nassau, the Bahamas in mid-November where filming took place at Clifton Pier, which was also one of the locations used in Thunderball.
+Filming for Never Say Never Again began on 27 September 1982 on the French Riviera for two months, before moving to Nassau, the Bahamas in mid-November, where filming took place at Clifton Pier, which was also one of the locations used in Thunderball.
 Largo's Palmyran fortress was actually historic Fort Carré in Antibes.
-Largo's ship, the Flying Saucer, was portrayed by the yacht Kingdom 5KR, then owned by Saudi billionaire Adnan Khashoggi and called the Nabila.
+Largo's ship, the Flying Saucer, was portrayed by the yacht Kingdom 5KR, then owned by Saudi billionaire Adnan Khashoggi and called Nabila.
 The underwater scenes were filmed by Ricou Browning, who had coordinated the underwater scenes in the original Thunderball.
-Principal photography finished at Elstree Studios where interior shots were filmed.
+Principal photography finished at Elstree Studios, where interior shots were filmed.
 Elstree also housed the Tears of Allah underwater cavern, which took three months to construct, while the Shrublands health spa was filmed at Luton Hoo.
 Most of the filming was completed in the spring of 1983, although there was some additional shooting during the summer of 1983.

 Production on the film was troubled, with Connery taking on many of the production duties with assistant director David Tomblin.
 Director Irvin Kershner was critical of producer Jack Schwartzman, saying that, while he was a good businessman, "he didn't have the experience of a film producer".
-After the production ran out of money, Schwartzman had to fund further production out of his own pocket and later admitted he had underestimated the amount the film would cost to make.
+After the production ran out of money, Schwartzman had to fund further production out of his own pocket, and later admitted he had underestimated the amount the film would cost to make.
 There was tension on set between Schwartzman and Connery, who at times barely spoke to each other.
-Connery was unimpressed with the perceived lack of professionalism behind the scenes and was on record as saying that the whole production was a "bloody Mickey Mouse operation!"
+Connery was unimpressed with the perceived lack of professionalism behind the scenes, and was on record as saying that the whole production was a "bloody Mickey Mouse operation!"

 Steven Seagal, who was a martial arts instructor for this film, broke Connery's wrist while training.
 On an episode of The Tonight Show with Jay Leno, Connery revealed he did not know his wrist was broken until over a decade later.